-How does your country see US concerns about European strategic autonomy?
+How does your country see European strategic autonomy in relation to NATO?

-Such combative behaviour has left Europeans more unsure than ever about whether and how to pursue strategic autonomy.
-Yet it is because of such criticism that the debate on ESA has gained momentum in EU member states.
-ECFR's researchers have found that the relationship with the US plays a more important role than any other topic in European countries' debate on strategic autonomy: in 17 EU member states, ESA efforts' implications for the relationship with the US is one of the leading issues of debate - coming before those such as ESA's implications for foreign policy and defence capabilities.
 That the US criticism has become such an important topic, even dominating the debate ahead of a discussion of the meaning of ESA, can be partly explained by the fact that there is confusion about what ESA means inside and outside the EU.
 The Global Strategy provides few clues as to the content of ESA, creating a gap that a wealth of expert publications and analyses - all of which provide slightly different takes on the concept - have attempted to fill.